inyong37/Vision/Tutorial/Infrastructure/Ansible.md

-# Ansible | Red Hat Ansible Automation Platform
+# [Ansible] | Red Hat Ansible Automation Platform

-Red Hat® Ansible Automation Platform is an end-to-end automation platform to configure systems, deploy software, and orchestrate advanced workflows.
+Red Hat Ansible Automation Platform is an end-to-end automation platform to configure systems, deploy software, and orchestrate advanced workflows.
 It includes resources to create, manage, and scale across the entire enterprise.

 Available on Microsoft Azure, AWS, Google Cloud